horizon-research/rtnn/README.md

 `include`: headers needed for OptiX.
 Copied from the Optix SDK 7.1 without modifications.

 `src`:
-- `optixNSearch`: the main source code.
+- `optixNSearch/`: the main source code.
-- `sutil`: the utility library from the Optix SDK.
+- `sutil/`: the utility library from the Optix SDK.
 We keep only those that are actually used in this project.
 - `CMakeLists.txt`: the usual cmake file.
-- `CMake`: contains a bunch of `.cmake` files that are used by `CMakeLists.txt to find libraries, etc.
+- `CMake/`: contains a bunch of `.cmake` files that are used by `CMakeLists.txt to find libraries, etc. This is also copied from the Optix SDK without any change.
 - `samplepc.txt`: a sample point cloud file illustrating the input file format.

 ### Build